 When I entered the title of this post, a big yellow exclamation mark (inside a dull gray triangle) appeared above my head: "Warning: potential circular reference!"
 But I think it's useful once in a while to step back and think about what you typically blog about, and how it can impact the community.
-Simon Sabin made a brief post today with three very interesting facts that I hadn't really thought about before:
+Simon Sabin recently mentioned three very interesting facts that I hadn't really thought about before:

 - People tend to blog about things that are not only useful to others, but also useful to themselves.

 I think this is absolutely true.
 As an example, I posted a series of articles a few weeks ago about splitting comma-separated lists.
 Did I do that to share my knowledge, help you solve your own related problems, invoke arguments, and show you how smart I am?
 Of course. =) But when I think hard about it, there was probably some subconscious effort to document the issues I came across in my own work, so that I would have an easy place to recall them later (and reuse the code).
 Since my blog is much easier to scan than trying to find a code example deployed on some server and/or in some source control system that I may no longer have access to.